Map Preparation Date: 31st October 2023

 In general, where HV substation capacity is adequate, MV connections up to a maximum of 10MVA will entail construction of overhead line or new underground cable network, associated civil works and minor station works only and typically do not require

 planning permission.
 These would not be expected to take longer than 6-9 months.
 However, any instances requiring significant station work such as the installation of a new transformer or MV switchgear will require increased time, and possibly planning

-permission and would typically be expected to take approximately 2-3 years.
+permission or necessary permits and would typically be expected to take approximately 2-3 years.

 LV connections alone are usually completed within 6 months of application.

 Generation connection information: Enduring Connection Policy (ECP) (esbnetworks.ie)

 What other important points should be kept in mind about the data in the map?